Twoure/UnSupportedServices.bundle/README.md

   - Currently works, but may be susceptible to breaking later
 - **MightyUpload**
   - The server they use is currently offline so videos cannot load
-- **Streamin.to**
-  - Works some-of-the-time, still working out the bugs with this one
 - **DaClips**
   - Normally included within XFileShare code, but is now behind cloudflare anit scrape bot
   - Would need to implement cfscrape and require JavaScript to parse souce